View Lorenn Walker’s CV

-Lorenn frequently speaks about health, conflict management, and restorative justice.
-Newspapers, television and radio have interviewed her numerous times including NPR, OWN and CNN.
-She is the author of several books, over 50 articles, and she is on the editorial review boards for five academic journals.
+Newspapers, television, and radio have interviewed her numerous times including NPR, OWN and CNN about her justice related work.
+She is the author of several books including Aging With Strength, Restorative Justice Today, and many articles.
+She also serves on the editorial review boards for academic journals.

 “Each individual has a universal responsibility to shape institutions to serve human needs.”